Putrajaya line: Project re-tender and cost cutting

+Phase 1

+By 3 April 2021, The Construction progress of Phase One section of the MRT Putrajaya Line (Kwasa Damansara – Kampung Batu) is at 97% and was planned to begin operations in August 2021.
+However, this was postponed multiple times due to the COVID-19 movement control order in Malaysia and that the line requires furthering testing.
+The MRT Putrajaya Line Phase 1 operations of the MRT Putrajaya Line was official launched by then Prime Minister Ismail Sabri Yaakob on 16 June 2022 at 3pm, along with 1 month of free rides for all public transportation services under RapidKL including the MRT.

+Phase 2

-23 December 2022 - The construction works of MRT Putrajaya Line Phase 2 were completed and the operational readiness phase is in progress.
-Because the tests may take longer period than usual to pass, the opening date of Phase 2 is expected on March 2023, delayed two months from the original January 2023 deadline.
+By 23 December 2022, the construction works of MRT Putrajaya Line Phase 2 were completed and the operational readiness phase was in progress.
+Because the tests could take longer than usual to pass, the opening date of Phase 2 was expected in March 2023, delayed two months from the original January 2023 deadline.

-3 March 2023 - MRT Corp confirms that the full Putrajaya line operation will start at 3pm on March 16, 2023.

-16 March 2023 - Launch of the MRT Putrajaya Line Phase 2 operations by Prime Minister Anwar Ibrahim at the Serdang Depot.
-He mentioned that there will be free rides for the MRT Putrajaya Line effective from 16 March 2023 until 31 March 2023.
+Phase 2 of the MRT Putrajaya Line was officially launched by Prime Minister Anwar Ibrahim at the Serdang Depot on 16 March 2023 at 3pm.
+Free rides for the MRT Putrajaya Line were also announced effective from 16 March 2023 until 31 March 2023.

+The total cost of the project was ultimately put at RM56.93 billion.

 Station designs

 Elevated station concepts

 The proposed design for the elevated stations is based on the “Serambi” concept.
 This concept is focused on the inspiring interaction and communication at a foyer or entrance space of a house such as the entrance space at a traditional rumah kampung or rumah panjang.
 The design opted is a simple and timeless design, which is derived from various design concepts, including that of the Japanese zen concept.
 Other aspects include open space, natural lighting and ventilation, and natural visual effects via play of lighting and shadows.

 Compared to the Kajang Line's elevated station design, the columns have been pushed to the sides of the station, giving the stations an open and airy feel.